-As with every rule, there are the exceptions.
+As with every rule, there are exceptions.
 There are a small handful of contracts that must be in writing, such as suretyships and assignment of copyrights for example.

-Myth 2: Witnesses
+Valid contract myth 2: Witnesses

 This is not necessary at all.
 Lawyers think it is a good idea to have witnesses to help prove the contract was signed in case something goes wrong and you have to go to court, although it almost never happens these witnesses testify in court.
 I don’t typically make provisions for witnesses to sign when I draft contracts.
 It’s a schlep to have to find witnesses each time you want to conclude a contract anyway.

-Myth 3: ID number
+Valid contract myth 3: ID number

 Again – this means nothing.
 It just helps identify who exactly is contracting.
-I have never seen matters go to court where a person denies that it is their name on the contract, although I’m not suggesting it does not happen.
+I have never seen matters go to the court where a person denies that it is their name on the contract, although I’m not suggesting it does not happen.

-Myth 4: Initial each page
+Valid contract myth 4: Initial each page

 Not a requirement, but it is quite useful.
 Initials on each page show that the person has at least looked at each page before signing.
 However, when signing affidavits, it is a requirement.
 So, although it is not a requirement for a contract, maybe just keep doing it.

-Myth 5: Date and location
+Valid contract myth 5: Date and location

 Very handy information to have, as it tells you when the contract was signed, which might be useful information should it go to court – but it’s not required.

-This is one of my biggest pet-peeves, namely, contracts that are riddled with cryptic legal language (this is called legalese).
+This is one of my biggest pet peeves, namely, contracts that are riddled with cryptic legal language (this is called legalese).
 It annoys me when I only start to vaguely understand a sentence after reading it 8 times.
 I am a big supporter of using (drum roll please) . . . plain English.
 There is no need to make use of Latin words or the age-old herewith, hereto and undercover hereof etc. Keep it simple.
 Please!

-There are more ‘non-requirements’ of a contract.
+There are more ‘non-requirements of a contract.
 But these will be fine for now.